asap-foundation/asap-protocol/README.md

 - Trust boundaries
 - Flow diagrams
 - Deployment and failure models
+-
+📌 This repository is the **official and canonical reference** for the ASAP protocol.
 ### 👥 [Governance](./GOVERNANCE.md)
 - Canonical reference rules
 - Registry governance